 Which Bands To Buy

-These bands have a closed-loop and provide better resistance than “pilates” bands which are open.
-Plus, they come in a better variety of tensions.
+The closed-loop bands provide better resistance and come in a better variety of tensions (from 10-35 pounds).
 Most people begin with a yellow or red band for their upper body and scale from there.

 Strength bands can also be fixed to a beam or pipe if you’re looking to perform exercises similar to a cable machine.